 Do you have too many surveys running?

-We have some clients who run loads of surveys.
-The problem is they are often owned by different stakeholders and they are deployed using different platforms.
-In this case we can help you rationalise what surveys you actually need to run so they add value to the business rather than just being a bunch of disconnected data.
+We have some clients who run loads of surveys with no real survey strategy.
+The problem is they are often owned by different stakeholders and moreover, they are deployed using different platforms.
+In this case we can help you rationalise what surveys you actually need to run so that they really do add value to the business.

 Need help designing the content of your survey?

 There are a number of different ways that survey content can be flexed.
 For instance, you might be interested in understanding the things that are driving engagement in your business more than understanding how satisfied people feel; you might be interested in understanding how much evidence of the company values people see; you might want to understand how people view the culture, etc.